StumiTeam/StumiApp/README.md

 ## Description of App:

 Stumi (Study with Me) is an app designed to help students stay productive when they study.
+By integrating studying and an asethetically pleasing game, we hope that Stumi makes studying more rewarding.

 ### Story
+Stumi-Land is a world like Earth, except it doesn't have any highly intelligent lifeforms like humans.
+The various species of animals there know how to walk on two legs, but they don't seem to possess understanding of the environment around them.
+In an effort to teach these animals and hopefully build an intergalactical alliance with them, you build a library and fill it with books of various types, encouraging the animals to learn more.

 ### A Simple Rundown of How Stumi Works: